Julian Woolford: Writer

 As a writer, his plays and musicals have been performed around the world.
 His stage adaptation of Andrew Neiderman's novel The Devil's Advocate had a highly successful tour of the Netherlands.
 Liberace Live from Heaven starred pianist Bobby Crush and had voice-over roles performed by Stephen Fry and Victoria Wood and played at the Leicester Square Theatre, at the Edinburgh Fringe Festival and toured New Zealand.

 Woolford writes book and lyrics to music by Richard John.
 Their musical The Teddy Bears' Picnic toured the UK.
-Their musical versions of Wind in the Willows and The Railway Children which were both produced at Sevenoaks Playhouse.
+Their musical versions of The Wind in the Willows and The Railway Children which were both produced at Sevenoaks Playhouse.
 The Railway Children is published by Samuel French and has been produced many times by community theatre companies around the world.
 Their 10-minute musical Terminal Four Play was commissioned by Theatre503 as part of their Urban Scrawl project.

 Their musical Comrade Rockstar, based on the life of Dean Reed, was produced in concert at GSA with a West End cast at the Ivy Theatre Guildford and live-streamed worldwide.
 They were commissioned by the Estate of Lionel Bart (author of Oliver!) to completely rewrite the book for Bart's Twang!!, first produced by GSA and subsequently at London's Union Theatre.